Eyelash extensions are considered a beauty staple nowadays.

 - Repeat step 5 until you are sure all of the cleanser has been rinsed.

 - Then, take a paper towel and blot the lashes to soak up the excess water.

 - When you feel most of the water has dried, take a hairdryer on a low setting and use it to dry any leftover moisture.

 - Brush through the lashes with the mascara wand during the drying process and once complete.
 You should now have full and fluffy lashes.

 There is no denying that lash extension treatment is an increasingly popular beauty procedure worldwide — and it’s a trend that looks set to stay.

-But, in order to enjoy the full magic that extensions offer whilst avoiding the possible dangers, cleaning should be a top priority.
+But, in order to enjoy the full magic that extensions offer whilst avoiding the possible dangers, maintaining clean eyelash extensions should be a top priority.

 Be sure to save this post in your favourites for after your next lash fitting, and share with all of your lash-fanatic friends too.